Tomas-B5/RBR-HUD-EDITOR/README.md

 # Warning:
 - When you select any dashboard in RSF launcher contents in "RBR/generic/" and "RBR/misc/" folders will get overwritten.
 - I recommend creating a dashboard following the format of dashboards in "RBR/rsf_launcer/dashboards/**some_dashboard**"
-- You can also use my **template(LINK NEEDED)**.
+- You can also use my **template(https://github.com/Tomas-B5/RBR-Digidash-modified-template)**.
 It has a much better layout and is much easier to edit.

 # How to run:
 - `pip install -r requirements.txt`